 Pain continues to improve and range of motion gradually returns.

-“When patients come see me in the office, they typically present with pain and significant stiffness of the shoulder joint,” Dr. Johnson says.
+“When patients come see me in the office, they typically present with pain and significant stiffness of the shoulder joint,” Dr. Robbins says.

 It’s not known what causes frozen shoulder, but certain factors can raise a person’s risk, including age and sex (it’s most common in people ages 40–60 and affects more women than men), diabetes, autoimmune disease, thyroid issues and prior injuries or surgeries that required the shoulder to remain immobilized for a significant period of time.

 For most people, frozen shoulder resolves itself over time even without treatment, but medical intervention, pain relievers and physical therapy can significantly shorten the recovery process.
 Surgery for frozen shoulder is a last resort.